 - Every person who holds any office by virtue of which he is empowered to place or keep any person in confinement;

 - Every officer of the government whose duty it is, as such officer, to prevent offences, to give information of offences, to bring offenders to justice, or to protect the public health, safety or convenience;

 - Every officer whose duty it is, as such officer, to take, receive, keep or expend any property on behalf of the Government, or to make any survey, assessment or contract on behalf of the government, or to execute any revenue process, or to investigate, or to report on, any matter affecting the pecuniary interests of the Government, or to make, authenticate or keep any document relating to the pecuniary interests of the Government, or to prevent the infraction of any law for the protection of the pecuniary interests of the Government; and

 - Every officer in the service or pay of the Government or remunerated by fees or commission for the performance of any public duty.

-The Aim of the Procedural law is to implement the principal of Substantive Law.
-This Code ensures fair justice by enforcing the rights and liabilities.
+The aim of Procedural law is to implement the principle of Substantive Law.
+This Code ensures fair justice by enforcing rights and liabilities.

 New Law College, BVDU, Pune